ChoiWheatley/my-first-rust/too_many_linked_lists/Readme.md

 // Box, Node automatically dereferenced. `as_deref` converts `Option<T>` to `Option<&T::Target>` where Target is our desired type let option_borrowed: Option<&Node> = option_box_node.as_deref();
 ```

+# ch03_persistent_stack

+I have never experience of persistent stack, so I searched for it.
+[Hans Enline](https://blog.hansenlin.com/persistent-data-structures-part-i-the-persistent-list-156f20df3139) thankfully elaborates concepts of 'em.

+Persistent list is like a linked-list, but every node is a list.
+What does that mean?
+A list can contain sub lists which can be from 0-sized to infinite-sized of list.
+Only important thing is connections.
+Each list doesn't care about other lists.
+They don't care their neighbor is empty, has thousands of branches, whatever.

+Branches!!
+Yes!
+Git brances are persistent list! every git commit is HEAD of its own list.
+You can manually branch from existing node that you want.
+You can iterate through git logs which only contains the differences of previous commit.
+The final code in your repository's HEAD is just a summation of whole diffs which cannot be changed forever.
+This is a persistent list and you and me are using nowadays.

+So, there was the use of persistent list, then how to impliment it?
+What is some common protocols?

+In this example, we use `prepend`, `tail` and `head` for interfaces, repectively similar to `push`, `pop`, `get`.

+TODO: right a doc about things I have learned in this chapter